jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     # Exceptions seen

-  the terminal_ is my friend, and shows :ref:`Exception<how to test if an Exception is raised>`.
+  the terminal_ is my friend, and shows :ref:`Exception<how to test that an Exception is raised>`.

 * I add assertRaises_ to :ref:`handle Exception<how to handle Exceptions>`